 Other studies have analyzed real-world proof work through log analyses.
-Ringer et al. [42] 1079 collected a month's worth of data from eight Coq users.
-Their findings, like ours, emphasize the 1080 1081 iterative nature of proof development, where the logs showed that users revised specifications after a failed proof attempt, for example.
-Our section on Proofs in Motion ( $\S$ 5) describes these patterns of 1082 iteration and revision, detailing the work involved and the aspects of the proof assistant that users 1083 lean on.
-Staples et al. [46] analyzed project management data from developments related to the 1084 L4.verified development [5] in Isabelle.
-Their main observation is that proof size is highly-correlated 1085 with "effort" (as reported weekly by managers).
-Our study offers a deeper look at how proof writers 1086 progress, or fail to, during a particular session of proof work.
-1087
+Ringer et al. [40] collected a month's worth of data from eight Rocq users.
+Their findings, like ours, emphasize the iterative nature of proof development, where the logs showed that users revised specifications after a failed proof attempt, for example.
+Our section on Proofs in Motion (§5) describes these patterns of iteration and revision, detailing the work involved and the aspects of the proof assistant that users lean on.
+Staples et al. [45] analyzed project management data from developments related to the L4.verified development [5] in Isabelle.
+Their main observation is that proof size is highly-correlated with "effort" (as reported weekly by managers).
+Our study offers a deeper look at how proof writers progress, or fail to, during a particular session of proof work.

 Another approach to investigating usability is focus groups.
-Beckert et al. [8] conducted a focus group of five Isabelle users.
+Beckert et al. [9] conducted a focus group of five Isabelle users.
 Their participants reported difficulties with figuring out the right tactic and tactic arguments.
 They also said that they often wanted to refactor proofs to improve understandability, though the situations where this occurs were not elaborated on.
 We offer concrete examples of issues around precision and communication.

-Other prior work has shared its authors' own experiences working with proof assistants and those 1093 of their team.
-Andronick et al. [5] and Bourke et al. [10] reflect on the challenges posed by large-1094 scale proof development.
-They also point out challenges around local trial and error, debugging 1095 broken proofs, and enforcing conventions, as do we.
-The projects in these papers (L4.verified and 1096 Verisoft [4]) have several hundred thousands lines of code, which is substantially larger than the 1097 developments our participants typically worked on.
-As a result, important considerations for them, 1098 such as proof-checking performance and domain specific automation, are not core considerations 1099 of the present paper.
-1100
+Other prior work has shared its authors' own experiences working with proof assistants and those of their team.
+Andronick et al. [5] and Bourke et al. [11] reflect on the challenges posed by large-scale proof development.
+They also point out challenges around local trial and error, debugging broken proofs, and enforcing conventions, as do we.
+The projects in these papers (L4.verified and Verisoft [4]) have several hundred thousands lines of code, which is substantially larger than the developments our participants typically worked on.
+As a result, important considerations for them, such as proof-checking performance and domain specific automation, are not core considerations of the present paper.

-QED at Large [39] surveys work related to proof engineering - the intersection of proof assistants and software engineering.
+QED at Large [38] surveys work related to proof engineering - the intersection of proof assistants and software engineering.
 Several of the processes we mention in this paper are also noted in broad terms in their survey, such as proof repair and proof reuse.

-Lincroft et al. [28] mined data from the implementation repositories and community forums for Coq, Lean, and Isabelle.
+Lincroft et al. [28] mined data from the implementation repositories and community forums for Rocq, Lean, and Isabelle.
 Their study focuses on broader contribution patterns (e.g., the lack of cross-pollination between proof assistants) rather than individual user experiences.

-Zooming out from proof assistants, there has been extensive qualitative user research on the 1107 software development process generally - e.g., on refactoring [31], code search [44], and code 1108 generation [7].
-There is also a blossoming literature on this kind of work in the area of formal 1109 methods - e.g., on characterizing the experience of working with property-based testing methodol-1110 ogy [17, 18], on specification languages [22], on correctness-oriented languages like Rust [13, 50], 1111 and on the functional language paradigm upon which they are based [29].
-This literature has 1112 identified both obstacles to picking up this tooling and evidence of its successful adoption.
-Our 1113 intent in the present paper has been to help map out the space of challenges and possibilities for 1114 proof assistants with an analogous study.
-1115
+Zooming out from proof assistants, there has been extensive qualitative user research on the software development process generally - e.g., on refactoring [31], code search [42], and code generation [7].
+There is also a blossoming literature on this kind of work in the area of formal methods - e.g., on characterizing the experience of working with property-based testing methodology [18], on specification languages [21], on correctness-oriented languages like Rust [17, 53], and on the functional language paradigm upon which they are based [29].
+This literature has identified both obstacles to picking up this tooling and evidence of its successful adoption.
+Our intent in the present paper has been to help map out the space of challenges and possibilities for proof assistants with an analogous study.